Follow-Up Q&A: Luxury E-Commerce Best Practices

 For instance, it's quite easy to offer returning customers recommendations based on past purchases.
 This goes for payment method preferences, delivery preferences, and more.

-Whenever possible, dazzle these luxury consumers with the same personalized smart and artful verve as you would in a traditional retail experience.
+Whenever possible, dazzle these luxury consumers with the same personalised smart and artful verve as you would in a traditional retail experience.
 Get to know these customers based on their site-browsing and purchasing habits.
 Intelligently serve up recommendations.
 Present elegant accessories.
-Connect with them via email with localized newsletters, with specials persuasively tailored to their tastes.
+Connect with them via email with localised newsletters, with specials persuasively tailored to their tastes.
 It's all possible.

 But be mindful to obey appropriate privacy laws in these global markets.
-Personalization practices are restricted in some countries more than others.
+Personalisation practices are restricted in some countries more than others.
 Be progressive in your outreach and engagement, but never overstep.